Stacy Keibler

-Stacy Ann-Marie Keibler (born October 14, 1979) is an American retired professional wrestler and actress, former cheerleader, dancer, and model.
-She is specifically known for her work with World Championship Wrestling (WCW) and World Wrestling Entertainment (WWE).
+Stacy Ann-Marie Keibler (born October 14, 1979) is an American retired professional wrestler, cheerleader, dancer, actress and model.
+She is best known for her tenures in World Championship Wrestling (WCW) and World Wrestling Entertainment (WWE).

 Keibler began her professional wrestling career as a part of the Nitro Girls in WCW.
 She quickly moved on to a more prominent role in the company as the manager Miss Hancock.
 As Miss Hancock, Keibler was known for doing table dances, her relationship with David Flair, and a pregnancy angle.
 After WCW was purchased by the WWF (later WWE) in 2001, Keibler moved to the new company during the Attitude Era, using her real name and taking part in the Invasion storyline, also managing the Dudley Boyz.
 Keibler also managed Test and Scott Steiner.
-Before her departure from WWE in 2006, she was affiliated with The Hurricane and Rosey and nicknamed "Super Stacy."
+Before her departure from WWE in 2006, she was affiliated with The Hurricane and Rosey and nicknamed "Super Stacy".

 Keibler was a contestant on Dancing with the Stars: season two, where she placed third.
 She has also appeared on other ABC series such as What About Brian, George Lopez, and October Road, as well as the 100th episode of the CBS sitcom How I Met Your Mother as a bartender and on the USA Network show Psych.
 Keibler has also modeled, appearing in both Maxim and Stuff magazines.

 Keibler is considered to be a sex symbol and is known for her unusually long legs.
 She has been known as both "The Legs of WCW" and "The Legs of WWE".
-During Keibler's time on Dancing with the Stars, judge Bruno Tonioli nicknamed her "The Weapon of Mass Seduction."
+During Keibler's time on Dancing with the Stars, judge Bruno Tonioli nicknamed her "The Weapon of Mass Seduction".
+Stacy Keibler was inducted into the WWE Hall of Fame on March 27, 2023.

 Early life

 Stacy Ann-Marie Keibler was born on October 14, 1979, in Rosedale, Maryland, the daughter of Patricia and Gary Keibler.
 Beginning at the age of three, Keibler took ballet, jazz, and tap dancing classes at Jean Kettell Studio of Dance in Dundalk, Maryland.
 She went to St. Clement Mary Hofbauer School in Rosedale for her early schooling.

-In 1990, Stacy won the title of Miss Maryland Pre-Teen, after competing for the title in Timonium, and went on to win the National Miss Pre-Teen Crown.

-After attending The Catholic High School of Baltimore, an all-girls school, Keibler attended Towson University, where she studied mass communication.
+In 1990, Keibler won the title of Miss Maryland Pre-Teen, after competing for the title in Timonium, and went on to win the National Miss Pre-Teen Crown.
+After attending The Catholic High School of Baltimore, an all-girls school, she attended Towson University, where she studied mass communication.
 She attended the university on a partial scholarship and had a 3.7 grade point average (GPA).
 Keibler had minor parts in movies such as Pecker and Liberty Heights, as well as small modeling jobs.
 Keibler became a cheerleader for the Baltimore Ravens football team when she was 18.